 Als Vergabestelle schreibt Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH regelmäßig Leistungen aus, auf die sich Lieferanten und Dienstleister bewerben können.
 Die Beschaffung umfasst dabei verschiedene Liefer-, Dienst- und ggf.
 Bauleistungen.
 Für eine erfolgreiche Bewerbung auf diese Ausschreibungen ist in der Regel eine Registrierung auf dem jeweiligen Vergabeportal erforderlich.

-Die häufigsten Branchen bei Vergaben von Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH sind Unternehmensberatung & Recht (26%), Bildung & Weiterbildung (14%) und Öffentliche Verwaltung (10%).
-Weitere relevante Bereiche umfassen Transportmittel und Medizintechnik.
+Die häufigsten Branchen bei Vergaben von Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH sind Unternehmensberatung & Recht (24%), Bildung & Weiterbildung (11%) und Öffentliche Verwaltung (9%).
+Weitere relevante Bereiche umfassen Transportmittel und Reinigung & Umweltschutz.

 Alle Ausschreibungen von Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH werden täglich aus über 100 Vergabeportalen aggregiert und auf Bidfix zusammengeführt.
 Lieferanten und Dienstleister können mit der KI-gestützten Analyse Anforderungen, Fristen und Eignungskriterien auf einen Blick erfassen und passende Vergaben schneller identifizieren.
 Die Beschreibung jeder Ausschreibung enthält alle relevanten Details zu den geforderten Leistungen und dem Einsatz der Mittel.